kunalkhamar/AIChess/README.md

 Runnable JAR:
 https://github.com/kunalkhamar/AIChess/blob/master/AIChess.jar?raw=true

-A simple chess engine with AI, originally created for a course in object-oriented software development.
+A chess game with an AI engine and a minimalist user interface.
-AI was incorporated using the minimax algorithm, sped up by the alpha-beta pruning heuristic.
+Artificial intelligence was incorporated using the minimax algorithm, sped up by the alpha-beta pruning heuristic.

 [game]: ./gameplay-mid.png "Game play"
 ![alt-text][game]